 South Gate Tract offers a home base for a fantastic range of outdoor activities.
 This solid investment in timber and recreation land sits in one of South Carolina’s best locations for hunting and fishing.
-The property is a blend of mature pine timber, established food plots, and big hardwoods with almost ±1,800 feet of common boundary with the Lake Russell project.
+The property is a blend of mature pine timber, established food plots, and big hardwoods with more than 1,400 feet of common boundary with the Lake Russell project.
 The tract has been managed for decades for timber and wildlife and sits beside Calhoun Falls State Park.
 A survey was completed June 2020 showing 111.88 acres.

 On Lake Russell, fishermen catch bass, crappie, bream, walleye, stripers, and catfish, and enjoy expansive views of undeveloped shoreline.
 Three public boat ramps are less than 2 miles by road from the tract.
 Next door, Calhoun Falls State Park offers a marina with 36 rental boat slips.

-The proposed division has almost 1,800 feet of common boundary with the Lake Russel project.
-The Project includes 26,650 acres of water surrounded by 26,500 acres of public land.
-The US Army Corps of Engineers manages the lake project.
+The property has more than a quarter mile of common boundary with the Lake Russel project which includes 26,650 acres of water surrounded by 26,500 acres of public land all managed by the US Army Corps of Engineers.
 The water level fluctuates less than other lakes in the area and is typically held within ±5 feet of full pool.
-Private exclusive use is not permitted on the shoreline.
-From the lake, you will not see privately-owned boat docks, launching ramps, buildings, or clearings along the shore.
+Private docks, buildings and ramps are not permitted on the shoreline.
+From the lake, the view is almost all wooded with few interruptions.
 Photos of the lake were taken from adjacent public land, not the property itself.

-This proposed division is to have about ±400 feet of frontage on Highway 81 and will need new access and road work to connect to existing internal roads.
-Electric and water lines run along the highway.
+The tract has about 575 feet of frontage on Highway 81.
+Some road work will be needed to connect to existing internal roads.
+Electric, internet and water lines run along the highway.
 Calhoun Falls State Park Road goes along the southern boundary of the tract.
 However, the Army Corps of Engineers owns a buffer along this road and access from it is not available.

-The property is about ±1 mile north of Calhoun Falls, ±15 miles from Abbeville, ±32 miles from Anderson, ±60 miles from downtown Greenville, and ±54 miles from Athens, GA.
+The property is about 1 mile north of Calhoun Falls, ±15 miles from Abbeville, ±32 miles from Anderson, ±60 miles from downtown Greenville, and ±60 miles from Augusta, GA.
 All distances are approximate road miles.